 What happens at your NHS Health Check

 When you have your NHS Health Check you will get an overall score that you can keep track of and seek to improve over time.
-Some think of this as their “heart age”.
+You may also get information about your “heart age” – this is the age, based on your physical health that your heart is similar to.
+It may be very different to your actual age.

 There are three important parts of your NHS Health Check that you should know and, from time to time, monitor: